imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 64 bits; Opuntia will configure one of the 16 /64 network ranges in the 2605:540:1::/60 delegation on this interface.
 If the upstream provider changes the IPv6 prefix delegation those changes will be automatically applied to all downstream devices.

-.. note:: Most clent operating sytems install IPv6 routes using the link local address of the router.
+.. note:: Most client operating sytems install IPv6 routes using the link local address of the router.
 So a human readable address on a interface is purely a management feature.

 The "IPv6 suffix" sets the IPv6 Interface ID.
 This is the last 64bits of a IPv6 address.
 This allows the administrator to control the last part of an IPv6 address that is assigned.
 Given our example of receiving a IPv6 prefix of 2605:540:1::/64 if we were